tj-wells/coti-docker-method/README.md

 # ⚙️ Updating the Coti Node

 If you have set the `VERSION` variable in your `.env` file, make sure to adjust that value first.
-If you haven't specified a `VERSION`, then you don't need to change anything.
-To update your node version, run
+If there is no `VERSION` in your `.env` file, then you don't need to change anything and running the command below will update your node to the latest version.
+To perform your update, run

 ```
 docker-compose up -d